microsoft/Kusto-Query-Language/doc/series-outliersfunction.md

+---
+title: series_outliers() - Azure Data Explorer
+description: This article describes series_outliers() in Azure Data Explorer.
+services: data-explorer
+author: orspod
+ms.author: orspodek
+ms.reviewer: rkarlin
+ms.service: data-explorer
+ms.topic: reference
+ms.date: 02/20/2019
+---
 # series_outliers()

 Scores anomaly points in a series.

-Takes an expression containing dynamic numerical array as input and generates a dynamic numeric array of the same length.
-Each value of the array indicates a score of possible anomaly using [Tukey's test](https://en.wikipedia.org/wiki/Outlier#Tukey.27s_test).
-A value greater than 1.5 or less than -1.5 indicates a rise or decline anomaly respectively in the same element of the input.
+The function takes an expression with a dynamic numerical array as input, and generates a dynamic numeric array of the same length.
+Each value of the array indicates a score of a possible anomaly, using ["Tukey's test"](https://en.wikipedia.org/wiki/Outlier#Tukey.27s_test).
+A value greater than 1.5 in the same element of the input indicates a rise or decline anomaly.
+A value less than -1.5, indicates a decline anomaly.

 **Syntax**